dmytroduk/Duk.EPiServer.Disqus/Readme.md

 Basic installation scenario
 ------------
 1. Signup on [Disqus](https://disqus.com/admin/signup/) and choose a shortname for your site
-2. Install add-ons on your site
+2. Install add-ons on your site from Visual Studio or Add-on Store UI
 3. Set shortname and enable discussions using Disqus configuration UI
 4. Start adding comments on pages